 Athletes who take their workouts seriously and are constantly pushing their physical limits may enjoy the JBL UA True Wireless FLASH X. These earbuds can handle all the sweat you throw at them, and they’ll even survive a dip in the pool.
 However, there are drawbacks: namely, the large housings and lack of fast charging.
 The price, while steep, is still reasonable for a high-quality pair of workout earbuds as much of the competition is priced between $170 and $200.

-Beats, Jabra, and Jaybird offer great alternatives
+Beats, Bose, and Jabra offer great alternatives

 iPhone users who aren’t quite sold on JBL’s partnership should consider the mighty Beats Powerbeats Pro.
 These true wireless workout earbuds aren’t quite as durable as the UA FLASH X, the Powerbeats Pro have an IPX4 rating, but they include iOS-friendly features like fast pairing, device switching, and hands-free Siri access.
 Battery life is even better than JBL’s juggernaut buds, and the ear hook design may be preferred by some.